 - Time spent on business relationships and ties outside the company increased by 12.5 percent.

 The overall numbers have shown an increase in efficiency, flexibility, and the ability to deliver the results.
 The ability to make decisions, solve problems and take action has not decreased too.

 The most critical areas according to managers are the team’s ability to think creatively, empathize with others, and get the best out of their team.

-According to the study, subordinates are not frustrated with remote working, but with the feeling that they cannot share what they feel, as the time when the manager speaks in the video interview, not actively listens, has increased.
+According to the study of Anderson Willinger, executive search, subordinates are not frustrated with remote working, but with the feeling that they cannot share what they feel, as the time when the manager speaks in the video interview, not actively listens, has increased.

 The managers do not even have time to observe and tune in.